QuentinRa/blog.quentinra.dev/info/js/index.md

 # JavaScript

 JavaScript (JS) base is made of the scripting language ECMAScript.
 We are currently in **ECMAScript2021** (v12).
 The most used version of JavaScript is **ECMAScript6** (2015).
-In the ancient times, JQuery was a popular library adding a lot of useful stuffs in Javascript, but now quite a lot of these are directly served in Javascript, so modern developers aren't using as often as before <span class="tms">(because removing it makes the website faster, increasing both performances and SEO)</span>.
-For instance, Boostrap (the famous CSS framework) removed the jQuery dependency in version 5 <span class="tms">(dropping Internet explorer support in the meantime)</span>.
+In the ancient times, JQuery was a popular library adding a lot of useful stuffs in Javascript, but now quite a lot of these are directly served in Javascript, so modern developers aren't using as often as before <small>(because removing it makes the website faster, increasing both performances and SEO)</small>.
+For instance, Boostrap (the famous CSS framework) removed the jQuery dependency in version 5 <small>(dropping Internet explorer support in the meantime)</small>.

 * Learn the syntax
 * How to validate a form (errors, autocompletion, ...)